We offer gardening programmes to more than 200 Londoners in four fantastic gardens

 - Women's Pathways - a funded programme designed for women who are vulnerable or living with mental ill health with the hope they become able to move onto a qualification programme

-- Life After Stroke - a 12-week fully funded programme for those affected by a stroke.
+- Life Changers - starting in September 2018 and running through to March 2019, this is a fully funded programme for those who have experienced a life changing condition.
 The session is tailor-made to fit with individual abilities and objectives.
-This programme aims to help stroke survivors continue their rehabilitation whilst working with a horticultural therapist in Thrive's Main Garden in Battersea Park.
+This programme aims to continue each client’s rehabilitation while working with a horticultural therapist in Thrive's Main Garden in Battersea Park.
 Participants will experience the benefits of gardening and learn the skills they need to continue after the programme ends.
-Starts April 23rd, 2018

 - General Therapeutic Mental Health Programme - available for adults suffering from severe mental ill health